sfc-gh-jjordan/streamlit_quickstart/README.md

   * Creates a stored procedure to execute sql n times based on n of users

-  * Set the initial password in the create user statement
+  * Set the initial password in the line of code: "set lab_pwd = ''; -- enter initial password here"

   * Creates a role, warehouse, schema and user such as Schema1, Role1, WH1, User1 for each HOL user